skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **shift** *(double)* - Default: *0.3*

   Level shifting value used in REKS SCF iterations.
-It can be helpful to increase **Shift** when it is hard to converge the REKS SCF iterations.
+It can be helpful to increase **shift** when it is hard to converge the REKS SCF iterations.

 \

 - **state_interactions** *(boolean)* - Default: *False*

   Includes state-interaction terms to SA-REKS calculation.
-If this sets to True, the SI-SA-REKS states are calculated.
+If this sets to *True*, the SI-SA-REKS states are calculated.
   Otherwise, the SA-REKS states are obtained.
 It is valid when the number of states is larger than one.
 In general, it generates more reliable adiabatic states.